-Observe the chart and write three sentences about Ramaiah's maize production.
+Read the box chart and give three conclusions about Ramaiah's maize production.

 Find out the particulars of production of Paddy / Maize in the last 5 years either by your family or in your surroundings (or) Find out the enrolment of children in your school in the last 5 years.
 Represent it in the form of a box chart.